To make arrangements for your enrolment appointment, call Admissions on 01772 460 181.

 You will learn about the different types of Law, from Criminal Law to Civil Law, the differences between them and the types of punishments that you can receive for breaking the law.

 Studying Law at A Level provides you with the ability to develop and apply legal rules to problems and construct reasoned arguments which are supported by legal authority.
-This makes it an A Level that can benefit all students, whether they wish to pursue a career in Law or not.
+This makes A Level Law a course that can benefit all students, whether they wish to pursue a career in Law or not.
 However, it is an excellent opportunity to get a taste of what it would be like to study Law at university and provide a foundation for future learning to be built on.

 Law at A Level covers a wide range of topics across the two years.
 It provides an opportunity to learn about the English legal system and law making, by looking at the civil and criminal courts and the people who are involved in the legal system, from the solicitors, barristers, judges and magistrates to the juries.
 It also covers the different types of laws, including how they are made and how they operate.